benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 To see all visitors who go to Category pages and the product fallout from those pages:

 1. Change Container from Visitor to Visit Scope.
 By default, this shows you the path of Unique Visitors and includes All Visits as the first touchpoint.
-1. To changed the default, click the gear icon in the upper right-hand corner of the Fallout report.
+1. To change the default, click the gear icon in the upper right-hand corner of the Fallout report.
 This opens the Fallout Settings.
 1. Toggle the container from Visitor to Visit to show the total number of visits that go through your sequence during a single visit, instead of the total number of visitors who go through your sequence during the report timeframe.

 For Category Page Fallout, you can change this to be **Visit** scoped.

-To start funnel at Category Visits, in the same settings menu, un-check the opton box for `Show All Visits` as the first touchpoint.
+To start funnel at Category Visits, in the same settings menu, un-check the option box for `Show All Visits` as the first touchpoint.
 This removes the bar at the start of the funnel that shows you the total number of Visits/Visitors, making the first step of your sequence Category Page Visits.

 *image*